How Much Does an LLC Cost in Michigan (All the Fees to Pay)

 3. LLC Taxes (Depending on Income Bracket - Mandatory)

-Michigan LLCs enjoy pass-through taxation by default, meaning the LLC itself pays no state-level entity tax.
-Instead, profits pass through to members who report them on their personal Michigan income tax returns at the 4.25% individual rate [2].
+Michigan LLCs default to pass-through taxation, which means the LLC itself doesn't pay state-level entity tax.
+Profits flow through to each member, who reports their share on a personal Michigan income tax return at the flat 4.25% individual rate [2].

-For most single-member and multi-member LLCs, no separate business tax return is required at the state level.
-Members simply include their share of LLC income on their MI-1040 individual returns.
+For most single-member and multi-member LLCs, there's no separate state business return to file.
+You'll just include your share of LLC income on your MI-1040.

 4. Operating Agreement ($100 - $200 - Optional, but Recommended)